 - Stage 3: 1.4<SOC<1.6, the battery temperature rises faster, the battery bulges significantly, and the oxidation of electrolyte on the positive side accelerates, releasing a large amount of heat and gas.
 The lithium metal on the cathode surface continues to precipitate, the SEI film begins to decompose, and the lithiated graphite reacts with the electrolyte.
 Due to the change in the structure of the cathode material, the battery voltage reaches a peak of 5.2V and then drops slightly.

-Fig. 5 Voltage, internal resistance and temperature changes during overcharging of NCM+LMO/Gr battery.
+Fig. 5 Voltage, internal resistance, and temperature changes during the overcharging of NCM+LMO/Gr battery.